 It is based on the observation of complex social behaviors in earlier hominins, which likely required some form of communication beyond mere gestures or sounds.
 The development of larger and more complex brain structures over millions of years suggests an increasing ability to process and produce more sophisticated forms of communication.
 Tool use and cooperative hunting strategies, evident in archaeological findings from these periods, also imply a level of planning and cooperation that could be facilitated by rudimentary forms of speech.
 Additionally, the progressive increase in brain size and complexity among hominins correlates with the potential for linguistic development.
 Thus, while direct evidence for speech in these ancient hominins remains elusive, their behavioral patterns and neurological advancements provide compelling circumstantial evidence that speech, at least in its most elementary forms, may have been part of their evolutionary trajectory long before Homo sapiens emerged.

-While these ancient hominins before Homo habilis might have spoke, it’s unlikely they held meetings, ceremonies, or summits with other groups.
+While these ancient hominins before Homo habilis might have spoken, it’s unlikely they held meetings, ceremonies, or summits with other groups.
 Considering modern examples of language barriers, it is highly unlikely that different ancient hominin groups could engage in complex conversations with each other.

 Focusing on how it all started, even with no evidence, we can speculate.
 Speech likely started as the ability to “vocally articulate” within a tribe and especially within extended family units.
 How often this matured into precise words passed down to offspring, what we consider a language, remains one of the great unknowns in the study of our ancestors.
 Sometimes, I like to think about when the first bilingual hominin existed.
 I like to conduct thought experiments pondering early attempts at signaling family members, the first words and languages, and even whether early multilingual people evolved before or after the first languages.